chmouel/kss/README.md

 If you add the `-l` option it will show you the log output of the container, you can adjust how many lines of the log you want to see if you add the flag `--maxlines=INT`.

 You can use the `-r` option if you would like to restrict it to only some containers, it accepts a regexp as an argument, so you can do some fancy matching in there.
 You would typically use this flag combined when you are outputting the container's log (`-l`).

+With the `-L` flag you will display the labels and with the `-A` flag you will do the same but for annotations.

 ## Install